egglestn/gbrowser/README.md

 password: 12345678
 ```

-For development mode only, the default homeowner user's credentials are:
+For development mode only, the default user's credentials are:

 ```
-email: homeowner@alliants.com
+email: user@alliants.com
 password: 12345678
 ```